Julie Maxton: Career

 Maxton began her academic career at the University of Canterbury.
 There, she taught within the university's School of Law as a lecturer.
 Upon marrying, she moved to a different university, the University of Auckland.
 This was unusual in that it is uncommon for academics to move between New Zealand law schools.

 At the University of Auckland, New Zealand, Maxton's career was both academic and administrative.
 Joining the university in 1985 as a lecturer, she was promoted to senior lecturer in 1987 and later to associate professor.
 She spent periods as the Dean of Graduate Studies and was twice the acting Deputy Vice-Chancellor.

 In 1993, she was appointed a Professor of Law.
 She was Dean of the Faculty of Law between 2000 and 2005.

 During her academic career, Maxton was also a practising barrister.
 She concentrated on appellate cases.
 On 18 October 2012, she was made a Master of the Bench of Middle Temple.

 From 2006 to 2011, Maxton held the position of Registrar of the University of Oxford.
 In that role, she head of the University of Oxford's administration.
 She was the first woman to hold the office in the 550 years since the position was first established.
 During the appointment, she was also a Fellow of University College, Oxford.
 She was succeeded by Ewan McKendrick in January 2011.

 In 2011, Maxton was appointed executive director of the Royal Society.
-The Royal Society is the oldest learned society still in existence and serves as the academy of sciences of the UK and the Commonwealth.
+The Royal Society is the oldest learned society in continuous existence and serves as the academy of sciences of the UK and the Commonwealth.
 She is the first woman to be appointed to the position in its 358-year history.

 Personal life

-Maxton was married to Major Jim Carson, the first leader of the New Zealand Army Band and later head of music at Auckland Grammar School.
+Maxton was married to Major Jim Carson (1934–2008), the first leader of the New Zealand Army Band and later head of music at Auckland Grammar School.
 Together, they had one son.
 Carson was appointed a Member of the Order of the British Empire in the 1974 Birthday Honours, and died of cancer in 2008.

 Honours

 In 2014, Maxton received a Distinguished Alumni Award from her alma mater, the University of Auckland.
 In 2017, she was awarded an honorary Doctor of Laws degree by the University of Canterbury.

+In 2018 Maxton received an honorary doctorate from the University of Warwick.

 Maxton was appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours, for services to science, law, and education.
 She was promoted to Dame Commander of the Order of the British Empire (DBE) in the 2023 New Year Honours, for services to science and law.